 12. Do errands, cook for or otherwise help out a someone dealing with an illness.

 13. Pick up litter in your neighborhood or wildlife area.
 It’s safest to do this wearing gloves and using a pick up tool or a reacher.
-Put each piece of trash in a box or garbage bag in a child’s wagon, then recycle or throw away when you’re done.
+Put each piece of trash in a box or garbage bag, then recycle or throw away when you’re done.

 14. Protect natural, cultural, and historical resources by volunteering for the National Park Service Youth Conservation Corps (age 16 and up).

 15. Work on sets, distribute tickets, usher patrons to their seats, or perform for your local community theater.